robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

 	[Daring Fireball]: http://daringfireball.net/

-Link definitions can be placed anywhere in your Markup document.
+Link definitions can be placed anywhere in your Markdown document.
 I tend to put them immediately after each paragraph in which they're used, but if you want, you can put them all at the end of your document, sort of like footnotes.